Latest Posts

 9. Caiman Lizards in Captivity

 Northern Caiman Lizards are protected by CITES, and listed on Appendix II.
-This means that virtually all caiman lizards available for sale are farmed or captive bred lizards.
-Since these lizards are captive bred, it is easier for keepers to acclimate them for life under human care.
+This means that virtually all caiman lizards available for sale are farmed or captive-bred lizards.
+Since these lizards are captive-bred, it is easier for keepers to acclimate them to life under human care.

 These lizards are not suitable for just any keeper.
-They require massive amounts of space that have both room for swimming/exploring, and land for climbing/digging, etc. They also require a specific diet, and finding the food that your caiman will eat can be difficult, however it is slightly easier with captive bred babies as they can be trained from a young age.
-These lizards are also extremely powerful, and are able to injure keepers if they are not equipped to handle these large lizards.
-Because of these qualities, it is best to leave this specific species for the extremely experienced and zoos.
+They require massive amounts of space that have both room for swimming/exploring, and land for climbing/digging, etc. They also require a specific diet, and finding the food that your caiman will eat can be difficult, however, it is slightly easier with captive-bred babies as they can be trained from a young age.
+These lizards are also extremely powerful and can injure keepers if they are not equipped to handle these large lizards.
+Because of these qualities, it is best to leave this specific species for the extremely experienced reptile keepers, and zoos.

 10. Large And Strong Lizards